rosboll/tools/README.md

 Brute force guesses all three-character directories on a host.
 E.g. from example.com/aaa to example.com/zzz.

 ## headers.py
-Takes a list of hosts and lists their HTTP response headers.
+Takes a list of hosts, makes a GET to the web root and lists "Server" response headers.